Mahmoud3mmar/Fastify-Server/README.md

 Each endpoint is documented with Swagger documentation to facilitate ease of use and integration.
 Additionally, the Fastify-App is designed  to handle concurrent requests efficiently.

+## Dependencies
+- `mongoose`: MongoDB object modeling tool for Node.js.
+- `Fastify`: a web framework for Node.js .
+- `nodemon`: Node.js based applications by automatically restarting the node application when file changes in the directory are detected..
+- `dotenv`: Loads environment variables from a `.env` file.
+- `ws`: package provides a simple WebSocket client and server implementation for Node.js.
+- `@fastify/swagger-ui:`: This plugin provides a UI interface for viewing Swagger documentation.
+-
 ## Endpoints

 ## GET